jskplf/spending_tracker_client/README.md

 ## Glossary
 1. Api (Application Programming Interface)
 2. OCR
-3. Screen Reader
-4. Datasets
-5. Web Scraping
-6. Serialization
+3. Serialization
-7. JSON
+4. JSON
-8. Requests
+5. Requests
-9. Responses
+6. Responses

 ---

 ### Functional Requirements
-1. Users can zoom in and out of any part of the interface through standard zoom gestures
-   1. Client must be running on a device with touch capacity
+1. Users can store data about receipts on their device locally
-2. Users can generate charts in the app and export them to multiple file types
+2. Users can generate charts in the app and choose their own x and y parameters
 3. Users can group transactions into multiple different categories
-   1. Client must be connected to a copy of RESTApi
-   2. Client must have values in the database
 4. Any text can be tapped two twice to have its contents read out to the user
-   1. Client must be using a touch capable device
-   2. Client must be using a device with screen reader abilities
 5. Users can take images of receipts and the ocr will fill as many fields as it can

 ---